GNOME/tinysparql/docs/reference/libtracker-sparql/sparql-and-tracker.md

 […].
 These functions are invoked by name (an IRI) within a SPARQL query.
 ```

-Tracker allows using all defined `rdf:Property`
+TinySPARQL allows using all defined `rdf:Property`
 instances as functions.
 If the property has multiple values, it will
 propagate to the cursor as the `GROUP_CONCAT`
 (with comma separator) of the multiple values.